schrodinger.application.jaguar.qrnn.temp_opt module¶

 The value of

-at each iteration.
-Only returned ifretall
+xoptat each iteration.
+Only returned ifretallis True.

 Optimize the function,

-using the quasi-Newton method of Broyden, Fletcher, Goldfarb, and Shanno (BFGS).- minimize: Interface to minimization algorithms for multivariate
+f, whose gradient is given byfprimeusing the quasi-Newton method of Broyden, Fletcher, Goldfarb, and Shanno (BFGS).- minimize: Interface to minimization algorithms for multivariate

 functions.
 See

-in particular.
+method='BFGS'in particular.

 Wright, and Nocedal ‘Numerical Optimization’, 1999, p.
 198.